dnmilne/ro-evaluation/README.md

 # ro-evaluation

-Evaluation tools and other resources for the CLPsych 2016 shared task.
+This script helps you validate and evaluate submissions for the CLPsych 2016 and 2017 shared tasks.

-## Format
+## File format

-Files should be a tab-separated list with two columns:
+Your submission file should be a tab-separated list with two columns:
 * post (message) ID
 * triage label: crisis, red, amber or green